-2020.3 Announcement of Disqualifications
+2016.3 Announcement of Disqualifications

-- As soon as possible after completion of the competition and of each phase, disqualifications shall be posted on the official notice board.
-Protests are to be submitted to a jury member according to the deadlines defined in rule 2033. - Disqualifications may be announced orally and/or electronically but must also be posted on the Official Notice Board.
+- 2016.3.1 As soon as possible after completion of the competition and of each phase, disqualifications shall be posted on the official notice board.
+Protests are to be submitted to a jury member according to the deadlines defined in rule 2026.3. - 2016.3.2 Disqualifications may be announced orally and/or electronically but must also be posted on the Official Notice Board.

-2020.4 Official Results
+2016.4 Official Results

-- 2020.4.1 Official results are determined from the official times, scores or finishes (Snow-board Cross/Ski Cross) of those competitors who have been officially classified.
-The official results must be posted on the Official Notice Board noting the time when they were posted. - 2020.4.2 The content of the official result list and start list is defined in each Event Chapter:
+- 2016.4.1 Official results are determined from the official times, scores or finishes (Snowboard Cross/Ski Cross) of those competitors who have been officially classified.
+The official results must be posted on the Official Notice Board noting the time when they were posted.

+- 2016.4.2The content of the official result list and start list is defined in each Event Chapter:

+Snowboard Cross:

-Cross: Refer to Rule 5701
+Refer to Rule 5701

+Snowboard Alpine:

-Snowboard Alpine: Refer to Rule 6701
+Refer to Rule 6701

+Park & Pipe:

+Freestyle:

-Park & Pipe: Refer to Rule 3701
+Ski Cross:Refer to Rule 3701

-Freestyle Refer to Rule 4009.2
+Refer to Rule 4009.2

+Refer to Rule 7701

-- 2020.4.3 Nations must be indicated by the designated FIS code of three capital letters (see FIS Bulletin or FIS Website). - 2020.4.4 Results for both Qualifications and Finals must be published in written form and may be published electronically.
+- 2016.4.3 Nations must be indicated by the designated FIS code of three capital letters (see FIS Bulletin or FIS Website).

+- 2016.4.4 Results for both Qualifications and Finals must be published in written form and may be published electronically.

-2021 Award Ceremony
+2017 Award Ceremony